enzo-project/enzo-e/doc/source/devel/array.rst

 The class template is formally defined as ``CelloArray<T,D>`` where ``T`` is the contained type (frequently ``enzo_float``) and ``D`` is the number of dimensionsions of the array.

-The interface is inspired by numpy’s ``ndarray`` .
+At a high level, the semantics of this template class resemble those of pointers and numpy's ``ndarray`` and differ from those of idiomatic C++ standard library containers (e.g. ``std::vector``).
+In other words, ``CelloArray<T,D>`` acts as an address for the underlying data.
+The copy constructor and copy assignment operation effectively make shallow copies and deepcopies are made by explicitly invoking special methods.
+A consequnce of this is that any modifications made to the elements of an array within a function, where the array had been passed by value, will affect the value of the array outside of the function.

-It is more straightforward to describe the user interface for ``CelloArray<T,D>`` by describing different operations with examples rather than providing a detailed API.
+To provide a more detailed description of ``CelloArray<T,D>``'s user interface it is most straightforward to describe the different operations with examples (rather than providing a detailed API).

 Array Creation
 --------------